 GOTH pulls together the valuable OU research being carried out in these areas, finding points of connection and contrast and providing a space for fruitful discussion and collaboration between academics across the Humanities.
-We run regular critical reading sessions based at Walton Hall campus in Milton Keynes.
-We also organise annual research away days to relevant exhibitions, historical sites, and other accessible locations, where we learn from each other’s research interests on site.
+We hold regular critical reading sessions hosted by GOTH members to prompt dialogue around particular texts.
+We also organise annual research away days to relevant exhibitions, historical sites, theatrical performances, and other accessible locations, where we learn from each other’s research interests on site.
 We run a major annual interdisciplinary research symposium bringing together speakers from across the world, and regular NetWorkshops with colleagues in other research areas to share research findings and best practice.
 Every month we host the GOTH Postgraduate Student Forum, a casual, welcoming session for PG students across the Arts and Humanities to get together and discuss their interests.
 Additional activities include the hosting of visiting scholars, supporting and initiating bidding for research funding, and working on doctoral and other research projects, both within the group and in collaboration with external scholars.

 Banner image: Portrait of Barbara van Beck, Wellcome Collection, London.